What is lichen simplex?

 - Cooling creams containing menthol

-The primary condition needs treating, eg:
+The primary condition needs treating; for example:

 - Antifungal agents for dermatophyte infection